jaredmcdonald/classpass-scheduler/README.md

 ## modes

-There are two modes, `studio` (default) and `class`.
-Studio info is stored in `studios.json`; class info in `classes.json`. `studio` mode attempts to book classes, given information about a studio and desired times; `class` mode takes specific classes as input and attempts to book them, in the order they're provided.
+There are two modes, `studio` (default) and `class`. `studio` mode attempts to book classes, given information about a studio and desired times; `class` mode takes specific classes as input and attempts to book them, in the order they're provided.

 ### `studio`

 On the command line: `--mode=studio` (or omit `--mode` entirely; this is the default behavior).

-All of the studios we'll try to book from are in the file specified in `--file` (see below; defaults to `studios.json`).
+All of the studios we'll try to book from are in the file specified in `--file` ([see below](#--filepathtofilejson); defaults to `./studios.json`).
 Create this file by copying over the example: `cp studios-example.json studios.json`

 Fields for each studio: